patchlevel/event-sourcing/docs/pages/aggregate.md

 # Aggregate

 The linchpin of event-sourcing is the aggregate.
 These aggregates can be imagined like entities in ORM.
 One main difference is that we don't save the current state, but only the individual events that led to the state.
-This means it is always possible to build the state again from the events.
+This means it is always possible to build the current state again from the events.

 !!! note